Use Lymwave with Claude Code through MCP

 Review edits in your repository

-Claude Code can propose changes to Markdown, MDX, frontmatter, internal links, and related content files for review before publishing.
+Claude Code can propose changes to Markdown, MDX, frontmatter, schema data, internal links, and related content files for review before publishing.

 Publish through your existing workflow